 4. Capacity for Fine Details

-Etching has earned a reputation as one of the best methods for creating fine and intricate details in the design of the plate.
+Etching has earned a reputation as one of the best methods for creating fine and intricate details in the design of the nameplate.
 Whether you’re interested in displaying your name in an elegant and complex script or wanting to show your company’s logo, etching will be your best bet for getting this done accurately.

 5. Option for Colors

-When you choose an etched plate, you have the choice to either fill in your design with color or leave it natural.
+When you choose an etched nameplate, you have the choice to either fill in your design with color or leave it natural.
 Because the design gets imprinted directly into the metal itself, it will remain clearly visible even if you choose not to add colors.

 However, the option also remains open enough to allow you to add color if you prefer.
 Sometimes, this addition of color can even help make the design pop a little more, creating an extra level of dynamic beauty and interest.